The Americana mall in Glendale is home to a branch of one of the greatest dumpling restaurants on the planet, Din Tai Fung.

 While waiting for your table (they’ll text you when it’s ready), you’re free to wander the mall, which is like The Grove, except you can reside at the Americana in some post-modern condominium nightmare wherein you wake up to various American crooners’ greatest hits blasting in time with the gaudy fountains.
 While we wouldn’t want to live at the Americana, it’s a lovely place to rack up some credit card debt on a lazy weekend, particularly while waiting for a table at arguably the greatest purveyor of soup dumplings in the United States.

-Din Tai Fung is somewhat pricey compared to other Chinese restaurants, but due to its upscale interior and marvelous execution of dumpling-craft, it doesn’t feel like a rip-off.
 We’ve come here on dates, alone, for business lunches, and in big groups when the San Gabriel Valley is just a distance too far for our west-of-La Brea friends.
 The whole place is a well-oiled operation, starting with the efficient ordering process (they often have you fill out your order form while you wait and have you hand it to your server as soon as you sit), through to the expedient delivery of consistent food to your table.

 Din Tai Fung’s soup dumpling is a high-caliber miracle, the delicate broth and minced pork threatening to break through the impossibly thin dough.
 They’re handmade with such precision that they often strike us as the same exact dumpling recurring infinitely, albeit deliciously.
 We sometimes think the broth could be a tad stronger, but these are still in the elite class of soup dumplings.
 Opt for the pork - the versions with added crabmeat and truffle aren’t as good as the original.